How do you feel about yourself?

 The models in the ads are thin and beautiful.
 They have perfect skin, perfect teeth and are proportionately perfect from head to toe.
 Women and young girls gravitate towards celebrities who appear to have the exceptional and popular body parts.

 Gyms and weight loss clinics around the globe beckon us to have flatter abs, firmer butts and sexier bodies.
 There is plastic surgery for higher cheek bones and larger breasts, not to mention injections for thicker lips.
 Imagine, you can have buttock implants!
 Yet these industries make billions of dollars in profit every year as some aim at preying on women with low self-esteem.

 I read an article several months ago with the headline “Kate Middleton drops jaws, proving Prince Williams is a lucky man.”
-It was a slide show of the Princess in some of the beautiful outfits she has worn publicly with her husband.
+It was a slide show of the Dutchess in some of the beautiful outfits she has worn publicly with her husband.
 I have nothing against the lovely Kate, she is beautiful.
 However, it is sad that we are given the impression that our men are ‘lucky’ if their wives are ninety-nine lbs, wear designer labels and look magazine ready.

 True self-worth isn’t found in a doctor’s office or in a workout centre.
 Though all these body improvements can serve to help us feel better about our self, they are only a superficial fix to an issue that runs much deeper.
 Also if we define our self-worth by the jobs we have, the cars we drive or the neighborhoods we live in, then we already have an issue with our own value.